-A possible explanation of this lack of understanding may have been something that could be called tacit dominance of the "zero-sum fallacy," i.e. that capital gain and loss should offset each other, and thus be neutral with regard to economic activity as a whole.
+A possible explanation of this lack of understanding may have been something that could be called tacit dominance of the "zero-sum fallacy," i.e., that capital gain and loss should offset each other, and thus be neutral with regard to economic activity as a whole.
 A capital gain, even if it is unrealized, corresponds to an increase in net worth.
-However, once such capital gain has stimulated expenditure-via the wealth effect on consumption-or has been used for aggressive capital investment with debt-financing, and these expenditures turn out to be "excessive" ex post, or in plain words, wasted, the them as a devil, or "Oni".
-This episode clearly indicates that the public felt that "bubble-busting" was a right-minded act even from an ethical viewpoint.
+However, once such capital gain has stimulated expenditure-via the wealth effect on consumption-or has been used for aggressive capital investment with debt-financing, and these expenditures turn out to be "excessive" ex post, or in plain words, wasted, the subsequent decline in asset prices will end up as "negative-sum," not "zero-sum."
+This comes close to what happened in Japan in the last two decades.